IP 'Tannoy' & IP Public Address (IP PA)

 framework definition for typical 'data' (TCP/IP) and a typical voice, music

 and sound application (UDP/IP):

-Got any questions or queries about our IP PA & Tannoy services? please
+Questions or queries about IP PA & IP Tannoy Services? please